amandersonyou/data-structures/week04/README.md

 I then used INSERT INTO to populate my geolocation table with the Zone 10 location information I have parsed and ready.
+Note that I will want to add a primary key ID for geolocation, however I'm hoping to do this next week when adding more content to the tables.

 ```
 async.eachSeries(addressesForDb, function(value, callback) {